It Takes a Thief (2005 TV series): Matt Johnston

 Matthew T. Johnston was born on December 6, 1976, in Odessa, Texas.
 He currently resides in California, although he has lived in Austin, Texas, Weatherford, Oklahoma, and New York City.
 During his youth, Johnston burglarized homes, but after being arrested and sentenced to paying restitution, he turned his life around.
 Johnston has since worked as a teacher and is now an actor, writer, and filmmaker, founding his own production company, Trigger Entertainment, to develop independent film projects.
 Johnston stated, "If I really had a criminal background, I wouldn't be able to work with children.
 I mean to even work on the Discovery Channel show, there were extensive background checks.
 To paraphrase Twain, the rumors of my thievery are greatly exaggerated."
 In addition to hosting It Takes a Thief, he has TV and movie roles to his credit, including Cowboy Smoke, which premiered at the 2008 Cannes Film Festival, and an appearance on Friday Night Lights.
 Johnston also directed several It Takes A Thief episodes during the second season.
 He has been in pre-production for a movie titled Pain and was working on a documentary titled Roundball, among other film projects.

 Jon Douglas Rainey

 Jon Douglas Rainey was born on January 27, 1970, in Camden, New Jersey.
-He currently resides in New Jersey, although he has lived in New York City and Tennessee.
-He currently works at Shapes to Come as the manager of daily gym operations.
-He is the father of one daughter.
-As a youth, he committed burglaries, including a police station.
-Rainey even stole Chevrolet Corvettes from a Miss America pageant.
-After several arrests and realizing his behavior was self-destructive, he joined the U.S. Coast Guard.
-He later worked as a private investigator, personal trainer, and manager of a rock band.
-Rainey is also an actor.
-Among his credits are guest appearances on Sex and the City and All My Children, and a role in the Willie Nelson movie Shoot Out of Luck.
+He is a veteran of The United States Coast Guard and currently resides in New Jersey, although he has lived in New York City and Tennessee.
+He has worked on tv projects such as Mare of Easttown and Boardwalk Empire.
+Jon co-wrote the film A Turn in the Sun is the father of one daughter and is married to Jennifer Rainey.